Zhou6ang/bit-mvc/README.md

 framwork than others(e.g. Spring-MVC).
 The bit-mvc provides a good and easy way for developer/user to implement Model-View-Controller mode in modern web project.
-All the things in bit-mvc are through declar annotation, so our mission is that make everything easy to use in programming world.
+All the things in bit-mvc are through declare annotation to implement, so our mission is that make everything easy to use in programming world.

 Installation
 ============